Please follow our school Twitter account - @GabrielsPrimary or click the icon below!

 Step 3: Individual support Plan

-At this point you will be invited in to discuss your child’s progress and decide on steps to support them further.
-You may be asked to give permission for a referral to be made to an outside agency (e.g. Speech and Language, Education psychologists.)
-This will be to help the school and yourself to better support your child and their needs.
+At this point, you will be invited in to discuss your child’s progress and next steps to support them further.
+You may be asked to give permission for a referral to be made to an outside agency (e.g. Speech and Language, Education psychologists).

-An Individual Support plans will be written.
+A tailored support plan will be written by your child’s class teacher.
 St Gabriel’s will always encourage you and your child to be part of this process.
-The support plan will have a number of targets that will be supported at school and at home.
-These plans will outline the extra support/provision that you child require.
+The support plan will have a number of targets to enhance your child’s learning experience at both school and home.
+These plans will outline the extra support/provision that your child requires.

 Step 4: AEN (Additional Educational Needs) Funding / EHCPs (Educational Health Care Plans)